edwinhung/Sparkify_Project/README.md

 # Dataset
 Dataset is user activity log, which includes user information, browser, account level, location, song, artist, and timestamp.
 # File Descriptions
-One Jupyter notebook that includes code, plot and output related to exploratory data analysis and machine learning models.
+Sparkify.ipynb - Jupyter notebook that includes code, plots and outputs related to exploratory data analysis and steps in data preprocessing and machine learning model building.

+PageVisualization.PNG, StayChurn.PNG - plots for data visualizations

+Sparkify.PNG - Sparkify logo
  # Statistical Models
  Logistic Regression, Random Forest, and Linear Support Vector
  # Result
  Findings of this project was published on Medium available [here](https://edwinhung.medium.com/predicting-churn-rate-on-a-music-streaming-example-sparkify-325caea280e9).

+ Interesting insights about Sparkify user behavior were discovered in the analysis, including number of songs listened and roll advertistements shown to groups of users who stayed and churned.
+Three machine learning models implemented all achieved more than 83% accuracy on predicting churn.
  # Acknowledgements
  This project is the capstone project in Udacity Data Scientist nanodegree with collaboration from Insight Data Science.
+Data is only available in workspace provided by Udacity.